hizzely/recsys-package/README.md

 ## Before Use

-Currently, this package has strong assumption on how your data is structured.
+Currently, this package has strong assumption on how your data are structured.
 If you wish to use this, please make sure that:

 - Your **articles** data is imported as [DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) object and consists of, in no particular order:
   - id: int [[index]](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.set_index.html)
   - title: string
   - author: string
-  - categories: list
+  - categories: list[string]
   - content: string
 - Your **interactions** data is imported as [DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) object and consists of, in no particular order:
   - user_id: int [[index]](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.set_index.html)